james-kennedy/dream-sandtray-category/README.md

 This is the sandtray category game as used in the DREAM project (http://www.dream2020.eu/).
 Please see the license file if you wish to use the code.
 Below is a guide for configuring and building the software.
 The code has been extensively tested on Windows; the Linux build has been neglected since early development so it may need tweaks to compile.

-The aim of the game is to put images into the correct category.
+The aim of the game is to put images into the correct category or to select a favourite from a set of choices.
 The game is designed to be used with a robot; communication with a robot is handled via socket connections (urbi send and receive classes; naming due to legacy use of urbi on the robot side, but it is agnostic).

 Please note that this work was done for a European project and is no longer under development by myself.
 I do not intend to provide a detailed guide to the code, but if you do wish to use the code and anything is unclear then get in touch and I'll see what I can do :)